African Giant: Background and recording

 Burna Boy recorded songs for African Giant with Kel-P between August and November 2018.
 The latter told Revolt TV that he met the singer through a mutual friend in August.
 He said that they spent six weeks in a Lagos hotel room recording 23 songs for the album.
 The M.anifest-assisted track "Another Story" was recorded at a hotel in Ghana.
 The tracks "On the Low", "Gbona", "Omo", and "Spiritual" were all recorded on the same day.
 Burna Boy told Billboard magazine the album is his most personal yet, and would touch upon themes of Nigeria's political climate and violence in the region.
 The album was produced primarily by Kel P, along with production from Benjamz, Dre Skulls and Skrillex, among others.
-It features guest appearances from Jorja Smith, Jeremih, Damian Marley and Future, among others.
+It features contributions with Jorja Smith, Jeremih, Damian Marley, Zlatan Ibile, Angelique Kidjo, Serani, M.anifest, YG and Future.
 African Giant was mixed in Los Angeles and London by Jesse Ray Ernster, a mixing engineer known for his collaboration with Kanye West.

 The album's title was derived from Burna Boy's infamous outburst at Coachella's organizers regarding the placement of his name in a small font.
 Burna Boy held a private listening session for the album in Los Angeles.
 Photos and videos from the listening session were shared on social media.
 African Giant was initially announced as a 16-track album to be released in August 2019.
 In July 2019, Burna Boy was disclosed as Apple Music's Up Next artist.
 His inclusion into the program was accompanied by a Beats 1 interview with Julie Adenuga and a short documentary.
 In the same month, Burna Boy unveiled the album's artwork and release date.
 The artwork was inspired by Nigeria's first 10 naira note, which features Nigerian educationist Alvan Ikoku.
 The album's artwork also contains other symbolic elements, including serial style numbers representing his date of birth, images of him as a baby with his father and grandfather depicting generational transition, and a stack of gold coins suggesting a single African currency backed by gold.